Series: Virtual Programs

-Gather with us in the comfort of your own home to share tea and conversation and write letters—with plenty of prompts provided by traci kato-kiriyama, former Little Tokyo +LAB Artist-in-Residence at JANM.
-Make yourself a warm cup of tea, get cozy, and join us online!
+Gather with us in the comfort of your own home to share tea and conversation!
+As winter settles in, we will be writing letters of compassion and support to those currently incarcerated in Otay Mesa Detention Center in Southern California and spending some time in personal reflection.
+Prompts will be provided by special guests and traci kato-kiriyama, former Little Tokyo +LAB Artist-in-Residence at JANM.
+Make yourself a cup of tea, get comfortable, and join us online for this interactive monthly program!
 All ages are welcome to participate.

-This program is FREE, but RSVPs are required using the link below.
-You will be emailed links and instructions 24 hours before the program begins in order to join our conversation on Zoom.
+RSVPs are required using the form below.
+You will be emailed links and instructions to join our conversation on Zoom.
 Please confirm that the email that you register with is the best way to reach you.
 Contact firstname.lastname@example.org if you have any additional questions or specific access concerns.

 This program was launched through the +LAB Artist Residency program presented by the Little Tokyo Service Center in partnership with JANM and continues now in partnership with Tuesday Night Project’s TNTalks initiative.

 Family History Workshop: Genealogy for All Ages!

 Learn how to do genealogical research, even while physically distanced, with family members of all ages!
 We'll highlight activities you can do with children - particularly those engaged in distance learning - to help your family stay connected.
 Find creative ways to share your family stories across generations and how to get started with your genealogical research from home.